AliSoftware/alisoftware.github.io/_posts/2015-09-14-thinking-in-swift-1-addendum.md

 `UIImage(named: …)`, `UIStoryboard(name:bundle:)`, `UIStoryboard.instanciateViewControllerWithIdentifier:`, `UITableView.dequeueReusableCellWithIdentifier:forIndexPath:`, and similar stuff are initialized using names and identifiers which are meant to be constants.

-For those use cases, you may _want_ your code to crash if you misspelled the name/indentifier, because it would be a developer error (cause by a missing image in your bundle or a storyboard that you failed to include in your target, etc), and you probably want to detect it early at development stage to fix it ASAP.
+For those use cases, you may _want_ your code to crash if you misspelled the name/indentifier, because it would be a developer error (caused by a missing image in your bundle or a storyboard that you failed to include in your target, etc), and you probably want to detect it early at development stage to fix it ASAP.

 That's also why you'd want to use tricks like the ones I discussed in [enums as constants](/swift/enum/constants/2015/07/19/enums-as-constants/) and would want to use [SwiftGen](https://github.com/AliSoftware/SwiftGen) to avoid those possibilities of identifier misspellings and crashes 😉.